donejs/donejs/docs/guide.md

 ## Set up a real-time connection

-can-connect makes it very easy to implement real-time functionality.It is capable of listening to notifications from the server when server data  has been created, updated, or removed.
+can-connect makes it very easy to implement real-time functionality.
+It is capable of listening to notifications from the server when server data has been created, updated, or removed.
 This is usually accomplished via [websockets](https://en.wikipedia.org/wiki/WebSocket), which allow sending push notifications to a client.

 ### Adding real-time events to a model